 - Around stepping stones in walkways,

-- Driveways and driveway bases, and;
+- Driveways and driveway bases, and

 - Drainage in flower pots and flower beds.

 If you originally considered these two aggregates to be the same, you are not alone.
-They are often confused for one another since both gravel and crushed stone comes from rocks and are aggregates used for construction projects, however, these two aggregates serve different uses.
+They are often confused for one another since both gravel and crushed stone come from rocks and are aggregates used for construction projects.

+But these two aggregates serve different uses.
 Ultimately, if you want an aggregate for construction, such as building, paving, and any hardscaping, go with crushed stone.
 If you are looking for decorative stones for your landscape, garden, walkway, and driveway, go for gravel.